Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (2) For the purposes of subsection (3), "acquires renewable natural gas" includes producing renewable natural gas by producing or purchasing biogas and upgrading it to renewable natural gas.

-(i) if the public utility acquires renewable natural gas by purchasing it, the price of the renewable natural gas does not exceed the maximum amount, determined in accordance with section 9, in effect in the fiscal year in which the contract for purchase is signed;
+(i) if the public utility enters into a contract, before December 31, 2023, to acquire renewable natural gas by purchasing it, the purchase price of the renewable natural gas does not exceed the maximum amount, determined in accordance with section 9 (1), in effect in the fiscal year in which the contract for purchase is signed;

-(ii) if the public utility acquires renewable natural gas by producing it, the levelized cost of production reasonably expected by the public utility does not exceed the maximum amount, determined in accordance with section 9, in effect in the fiscal year in which the public utility decides to construct or purchase the production facility, and
+(iii) if the public utility acquires renewable natural gas by producing it, the levelized cost of production reasonably expected by the public utility does not exceed the maximum amount, determined in accordance with section 9 (1), in effect in the fiscal year in which the public utility decides to construct or purchase the production facility,

 (4) The amount referred to in subsection (3) (b) does not include renewable natural gas acquired by the public utility that the public utility provides to a customer in accordance with a rate under which the full cost of the following is recovered from the customer: